opentok/opentok-reconnection/js-sample/README.md

    ```

    You will replace this with the URL to the developer preview version of the
-   OpenTok JS SDK.
-Refer to the main project [README](../README.md) to get the URL
+   OpenTok.js SDK.
+Refer to the main project [README](../README.md) for more information.
-   of the OpenTok JS SDK you should use.

 3. Install the sample code on a web server.
 Note that you must load the code from
    a web server (you can run a web server locally on your machine and make it accessible at localhost).